 Lenny loves runny eggs.
 He loves runny eggs on everything from pizza to salad.
 I knew when I saw this recipe for Egg Benedict Salad, in the January issue of Bon Appetit, that it was a winner.
 It is a spin on a tradition French frisee salad which we enjoy often.

-The base of the recipe consists of frisee, radishes, thinly sliced red onion and edamame which is then tossed with a light vinaigrette of white balsamic and olive oil.
-I forgot the edamame so it was left out this time around.
+The base of the recipe consists of frisee, radishes, and thinly sliced red onion that is tossed with a light vinaigrette of white balsamic and olive oil before serving with the surprise salad dressing.

 After gently poaching eggs, I laid them on the bed of frisee, lightly drizzled it with the hollandaise sauce and crumbled crispy pieces of prosciutto over the top.
 The only thing missing from this fantastic meal was a bottle of wine and a warm and crusty baguette.